corvainx/financial-fraud-detection/README.md

-# Sentinel: AI-Based Financial Fraud Detection Platform
+# AI-Based Financial Fraud Detection Platform

 An end-to-end cybersecurity and machine learning platform that detects and analyzes fraudulent financial transactions in real time.